-I try to be scientific about my condition, and to use the scientific method in coming to conclusions about what I perceive.
+I try to be scientific about my condition, schizophrenia, and to use the scientific method in coming to conclusions about what I perceive.
 But all too often I jump to the strangest most deranged conclusions, which have no grounding in truth.
 This is good; I recognize that I am becoming delusional.
 It is better to know this, rather than to start following the warped path I sometimes find myself lost on.
 Maybe I can maintain my ground, get better at controlling the oddities of my reflections.

 Things are not as clear-cut as black and white.
 It is not just shades of grey in-between, but a vast array of rainbow colours.
 I tried once to categorize the different colours I see, to understand their meaning, but it proved impossible.
 “You're just seeing auras, Charlie” a friend once told me, but no this is different and not simply my endeavouring to be different.
 There is something wrong with my perception of the world and I want an answer.
 I don’t expect I’ll ever get one, but hope that I will be able to live without the upset of my mind being so prominent.

 It is great to rediscover words and writing, I have been avoiding them so much for so long.
 I may even start reading again, as Thomas Tipp states in the American version of the film Vanilla Sky “People will read again!”
 I want to be one of those people.
 Thankfully I stopped watching television a long time ago.
 Just need to take the next step and pick up a book.
 Words are so important!